-Senior Research Paper: Enrollment in a designated upper level seminar in the Barnard Sociology Department (3900-level) that requires a 25- to 30-page paper, including some primary research, constituting the major piece of written work for the course.
+Senior Research Paper: Enrollment in two seminars at or above the 3900-level, one of which must be a designated upper level seminar in the Barnard Sociology Department (3900-level).
+Designated research seminars require a 25- to 30-page paper that includes some primary research, constituting the major piece of written work for the course.
 Prerequisites: Successful completion of (1) SOCI W 1000 (Social World); (2) SOCI W 3000 (Social Theory) or SOCI W 3010 (Research Methods); and (3) at least one elective course related to the focus of the seminar (See "Designated Research Seminars").
 In special circumstances, instructors may waive some aspect of the prerequisites but students should obtain instructor permission no later than the program filing deadline of the semester before they plan on taking the seminar.
 Students may enroll in these seminars prior to their senior year for elective credit.

 Senior Thesis (by application): Two-semester senior thesis involving substantial original sociological research and analysis on a topic of the student’s choice, in consultation with an advisor.
 Students interested in writing a senior thesis must submit a 2-3 page proposal, along with a brief letter of endorsement from a faculty member in the department who has agreed to serve as their thesis advisor to the Department Chair no later than the advanced program planning deadline for the student’s first semester of their senior year.
 Decisions will be made in consultation with the student’s program and designated thesis advisor prior to the final program planning deadline for that semester.
 In exceptional cases, students may apply for and receive permission to enroll in the two-semester option before the deadline for final program approval in the first semester of their senior year.
 Prerequisites: (1) SOCI W 1000 (Social World), (2) SOCI W3010 (Methods for Social Research), and (3) at least one elective course related to the proposed thesis topic must be completed before the first semester of the senior year to be eligible for the two-semester thesis.